 Bobby received his Bachelor of Arts in Political Science from Utah Valley University in 2007.
 Following his graduation from UVU, he attended Thomas Jefferson School of Law in San Diego, graduating with his Juris Doctorate in 2011.
 While in law school, Bobby achieved high honors in several law classes (including Evidence and Trial Practice) and was an editor for the Law Review.
 He also earned the Who’s Who Among Students in American Colleges and Universities Award.
 During this period, Bobby was also chosen to clerk for both the United States Attorney’s Office in San Diego and Utah, where he co-chaired a trial and worked on numerous drug and violent crimes cases, including the sentencing of Brian David Mitchell (who was convicted of the Elizabeth Smart kidnapping).

-Bobby is a member of the California and Utah State Bars, San Diego County Bar Association, Consumer Attorneys of San Diego, and the Utah Association of Justice (UAJ).
+Bobby is a member of the California and Utah State Bars, and the Utah Association of Justice (UAJ).
 He is also a member of the San Diego County Hispanic Chamber of Commerce and San Diego La Raza Lawyers Association.

 In his spare time, he enjoys spending time with his family.
 As a member of the well-known Udall political family, Bobby has a keen interest in local and national politics.